 10. Adjust Your Content Strategy to the Maturity of Your Industry

-SaaS companies often serve various industries and not all industries are on the same level of content maturity.
+SaaS product companies often serve various industries and not all industries are on the same level of content maturity.

 For instance, content marketing in industries like manufacturing or Agritech is still in the ‘Low maturity’ stages.
 Many brands are not even using content marketing.